joshdales/quick-git/README.md

 - Discard changes and restore a file to its previous state
 - Switch, create, delete, push and pull branches

-Quickly commit and push your changes without having to change away from your editor.

-Just to note that this is not a full Git GUI, rather it is just a way to very quickly run those common git commands that you do all the time.
-For more complex tasks you will still want to use your terminal.

 ## Git Configuration

 Requires a minimum git version of `v2.23.0`.